Can I Ride my Electric Bike in the Rain?

 Using a pressure washer can be tempting though.
 This is because it’s an effective way to blast off dirt and mud, without you having to give your bike a good solid scrub.
 Nonetheless, cleaning your electric bike this way is risky.
 You could be subjecting your electrical components to potential damage.

 Even if your electric bike components are OK against rain, a pressure washer is a whole different ball game.
-This is due to the high pressure of the water.
+This results from the high pressure of the water.

 The highest IP rating (for the water resistance part) of 9K, specifies protection against high pressure washers.
 But even if the electrical components on your electric bike were to have this IP rating.
 I would still recommend you avoid using a pressure washer on your bike.
 It’s best to avoid the unnecessary risk in the first place, regardless of any IP ratings the components may have.